Androcentrism: Medicine

 There is a gender health data gap and women are systematically discriminated against and misdiagnosed in medicine.
 Early medical research has been carried out nearly exclusively on male corpses.
 Women were considered "small men" and not investigated.
 To this day, clinical studies are frequently confirmed for both sexes even though only men have participated and the female body is often not considered in animal tests, even when "women diseases" are concerned.
 However, female and male bodies differ, all the way up to the cell level.
 The same diseases can have different symptoms in the sexes, calling for different treatment, and medicines can work completely differently, including different side effects.

-Since male symptoms are much more prominent, women are symptomatically under- and misdiagnosed, and have for example a 50% increased risk to die from a heart attack.
-Here, the male and known symptoms are chest-, and shoulder pain, the female symptoms are upper abdominal pain and nausea.
+Scholars such as Caroline Criado-Perez, author of Invisible Women, critique medicine as a site for androcentrism.
+Criado-Perez expresses concern for lack of women's representation in overall research and studies of disease that predominantly affect women.
+Women make up 80% of the population who experience autoimmune diseases while only 8% of participants of autoimmune research are women.
+Women’s exclusion from the health and medical research continues when examining HIV.
+In lower/middle-income countries women make up 55% of the population of those who test positive for HIV.
+The inclusion of them in HIV research does not reflect this.
+Participant demographics show women as making up only 19.2% of individuals in antiviral studies, 38.1% in vaccine research, and 11.1% in studies that aim to find a cure.